goblegrayson/black-scholes/markdown/sensitivity-intro.md

-Now, what if we start taking numerical derivatives?
+Now, what if we start perturbing the model?
+How will price change with vol or strike?
+I'll specify a range of strikes and volatility around which to perturb the model and plot the resulting price surface below.